JarrodCTaylor/vim-python-test-runner/README.md

     NosetestFile
     NosetestClass
     NosetestMethod
+    RerunLastTests

 All arguments can be tab-completed.
 Ensure that your cursor is within a file, class or method as appropriate for the command being called.

 For ease of usage you can map the above actions to a shortcut.
 For example, if you wanted leader mappings you could set something like the following in your vimrc:

     nnoremap<Leader>da :DjangoTestApp<CR>